Dobatymo/rocketbeanstv-mediathek-downloader/readme.md

   --season-id SEASON_ID
-                        Download all episodes of this season (default: None) --show-id SHOW_ID     Download all episodes of this show (default: None) --basepath BASEPATH   Base output folder (default: .)
+                        Download all episodes of this season (default: None) --show-id SHOW_ID     Download all episodes of this show (default: None) --unsorted-only       Only valid in combination with --show-id.
+Downloads only unsorted episodes (episodes which are not categorized into seasons). (default: False) --basepath BASEPATH   Base output folder (default: .)
   --outdirtpl OUTDIRTPL
                         Output folder relative to base folder.
 Can include the